 Why are the new oil sands projects controversial?

-Firstly, the environmental impact of the oil sand industry is huge.
-The Frontier mine oil sand project would be entirely incompatible with climate change goals.
+Firstly, the environmental impact of the oil sands industry is huge.
+If the Frontier mine continued through to production, it would be entirely incompatible with climate targets.
 Research suggests it would produce 6 million tonnes of greenhouse gas emissions per year until 20674.
-This is a gargantuan amount.
-Nevertheless, it is not dissimilar to many other previous Canadian oil sands projects in its environmental impact.
+This is a staggering amount, however, it’s not so dissimilar from other Canadian oil sands projects and their devastating environmental impacts.

 What are current plans?

-Teck Resources Ltd. are pulling its application for a new oil sands project in Alberta6.
-This has removed Canadian Prime Minister Justin Trudeau from making a critical decision on the future of Alberta.
-Should it have remained, Trudeau would need to consider Canada’s goal of carbon neutrality by 2050.
+Teck Resources Ltd. pulled its application for a new oil sands project in Alberta in February 20206.
+This has promoted Canadian Prime Minister Justin Trudeau to review the future of the region’s oil production in order to align the country’s commitment of becoming carbon neutral by 2050.

 What else do I need to know?

-Canada has had a strong history with oil sand projects due to its rich reserves.
+Canada has had a strong history with oil sands projects due to its rich reserves.
 However, the Frontier mine project does not appear to have a long lifetime at just 41 years7, as future oil demand remains in question.
-This perhaps contributed to Teck Resources Ltd.’s own uncertainty about the economic sense of the project, alongside more global concerns.
+This perhaps contributed to Teck Resources Ltd.’s own uncertainty about the economic viability of the project, alongside more global concerns.